jellyfin-archive/jellyfin-docs/general/administration/migrate-from-emby.md

 ## Unofficial procedure

+> [!NOTE]
-~~Jellyfin offers a seamless migration from Emby version 3.5.2 or earlier.
-Emby versions 3.5.3 or 3.6+ cannot be easily migrated, and we recommend rebuilding your library instead.~~
+> Jellyfin offers a seamless migration from Emby version 3.5.2 or earlier.
+Emby versions 3.5.3 or 3.6+ cannot be easily migrated, and we recommend rebuilding your library instead.

 Windows users may take advantage of the `install-jellyfin.ps1` script in the [Jellyfin repository](https://github.com/jellyfin/jellyfin) which includes an automatic upgrade option.